nagvbt/nagvbt.github.io/docs/Others/Education/mtech-mdl.md

 ### 5. Advanced Algorithms

+**PREREQUISITES:** Data structures, Design and analysis of algorithms.

+**COURSE OBJECTIVES:**
+- To provide the foundations of the practical implementation and usage of Algorithms and Data Structures.
+- To ensure that the student evolves into a competent programmer capable of designing.
+- To analyze implementations of algorithms and data structures for different kinds of problems.
+- To expose the student to the algorithm analysis techniques, to the theory of reductions.
+- To know the classification of problems into complexity classes like NP.

+**COURSE OUTCOMES:**
+- Design and analyze programming problem statements.
+- Understand elementary data structures and graph algorithms.
+- Understand the necessary mathematical abstraction to solve problems.
+- Come up with analysis of efficiency and proofs of correctness.
+- Comprehend and select algorithm design approaches in a problem specific manner.

 **UNIT I**

 Introduction: Algorithms, Performance analysis- Space complexity, Time Complexity, Asymptotic notation- Big oh notation, omega notation, theta notation & little oh notation.
 Trees– Basics of trees & binary trees, Representation of trees & Binary trees.
 [BOOK-1]